businho/django-migrations-ci/README.md

 When you write a new migration, it will try to get a cache without this last migration and load from it, running only the new migrations.

-The [example app has a basic S3 configuration](example/settings.py#L29-L34), but it's possible to use any custom backend:
+An S3 example,, but it works with any custom backend:

 ```python
 from storages.backends.s3boto3 import S3Boto3Storage